-When I was appointed to the senior leadership team as Research and Development Lead for my school last September, it was a fantastic opportunity to put the middle leadership development I gained on the Teaching Leaders programme to good use.
+Being appointed to Research and Development Lead in my school was a fantastic opportunity to put what I learned on Teaching Leaders to good use.

 I graduated from the programme in 2015 and it sharpened my focus on the use of evidence-based practice to improve academic outcomes for young people.
 After sharing this new-found knowledge with our senior leadership team, I was asked to launch Lesson Study and coaching in the school.